Why a Business Management Consultant?

 A Business Management Consultant often employs a multi-step approach that goes something like this: obtain from the company executive(s) the underlying reason(s) for wanting the assistance of the Consultant (Objective); interview key individuals throughout the organization, and if appropriate, vendors and customers, as well as observe business processes throughout organization (Findings - which by the way, are frequently different from the hiring executive's understanding, resulting in employing extreme diplomacy not to offend when presenting!); analyze Findings, financials, industry best practices and key benchmarks of comparables to assess how the client stacks up and estimate the return on investment of opportunities (Conclusions); and lastly, taking into account a number of factors, determine the best way to maximize the client's resources and prioritize to-dos (Recommendations and Next Steps).

 However, I always follow the "get in, get it done quickly and to the client's satisfaction, and get out" modus operandi.
 I figure I would rather have the client call me back down the road than outlive my welcome (and value-add).
 I remember wondering as a newly-graduated Systems Analyst at Xerox Corp why there were so many consultants doing what employees should be doing.
 That wonder has stayed with me.
-Companies have wonderful employees that need the bar set a bit higher -- who better to implement and own the Recommendations than the company's own team members.
+Companies have amazing employees that need the bar set a bit higher -- who better to implement and own the Recommendations than the company's own team members.
 Of course, sometimes it is easier for an outsider to get the ball started, or provide an assist, which I am happy to do, provided there is a knowledge transfer along the way.